Oil firms on ongoing supply cuts, but analysts warn of overconfidence

-Brent futures LCOc1, the international benchmark for oil prices, were at $60.87 per barrel at 0013 GMT, up 25 cents or 0.4 percent from their last close.
+Brent futures, the international benchmark for oil prices, were at $60.87 per barrel at 0013 GMT, up 25 cents or 0.4 percent from their last close.
 Brent has risen by some 37 percent since its 2017-lows last June.

 Trade data shows that global oil markets have been slightly undersupplied during the past quarters, resulting in fuel inventory drawdowns.